ps-tuebingen-courses/pl1-lecture-notes/src/24-defunctionalization/defunctionalization.md

 The content of this chapter is available as a Scala file [here.](./defunctionalization.scala)

-The material in these notes is based on: John C. Reynolds: Definitional Interpreters for Higher-Order Programming Languages.
-Higher-Order and Symbolic Computation 11(4): 363-397 (1998)

 In the discussion of syntactic interpretation vs. meta interpretation we have learned that we only learn something about (and control) a language feature if we choose syntactic interpretation.